Proca stars in excited states: Proca stars

 with $\rho_0 = \rho(r=0)$.
 These conditions turn out to be very useful in order to start the numerical integration of our equations from the origin.

 Numerically, we solve our system of equations starting from the origin, where we choose as our free parameter the value of $\varphi_0$ and a trial value for the frequency $\omega$.
-We then integrate the system outwards (using a fourth order Runge--Kutta method), and keep modifying the value of $\omega$ with a shooting algorithm until we find a solution that decays far away.
+We then integrate the system outward (using a fourth-order Runge--Kutta method) and keep modifying the value of $\omega$ with a shooting algorithm until we find a solution that decays far away.

 There is one last detail that must be considered.
-Since initially we don't know the value of the lapse $\alpha$ at the origin we start by taking $\alpha_0=1$.
+Since initially we do not know the value of the lapse $\alpha$ at the origin we start by taking $\alpha_0=1$.
 However, what we really want is $\alpha$ to become zero at infinity.
 But this is not a serious problem since the equation for $\partial_r \alpha$ is linear in $\alpha$, so we can always rescale the solution at the end using the asymptotic value of the lapse $\alpha_\infty$ (obtained by extrapolation assuming that the lapse far away behaves as $\alpha \simeq \alpha_\infty - c/r$ for some positive constant $c$).
 However, in order for this to still be a solution of the whole system we must also rescale the frequency $\omega$ by the same factor.
-In particular this implies that our initial trial frequency is in general such that $\omega>m$, but once we rescale it we will have $\omega < m$.
-Notice also that if we solve the system for $F$ instead of $\varphi$, then we also need to rescale $F$ by the same factor in order to maintain $\varphi=F/\alpha$ the same as before.
+In particular, this implies that our initial trial frequency is in general such that $\omega>m$, but once we rescale it we will have $\omega < m$.
+Notice also that if we solve the system for $F$ instead of $\varphi$, then we also need to rescale $F$ by the same factor to maintain $\varphi=F/\alpha$ the same as before.